Just Absurd: like feeding the pigs tablescraps under a cloche

 I’ve read a fair share of farmyard stories, both as a child and as a parent.
 As a young child exploring the world through books, I loved farmyard stories the most of all – the farmer, the animals, their young ones, the green green grass, and the unhurried pace of life depicted in each story.
 I suppose the place where these stories were set and the speed at which they were told transported me to a world far away – a world so different from mine – a world where nothing was imposed on kids.

 As a school kid burdened with homework (and other such deadly things like learning to sing in a chorus, tidy up my room, and cut & color along dotted lines), I envied the animals for not having to wake up early in the morning, pack a truckload of books in a satchel and sit for hours in dull and cramped classrooms.
 I loved the hog pen where baby piglet was born.

-But at that age, little did I know that the chicken soup that I was fed to soothe a cold a few hours before my farmyard (bedtime) story time came from the same speckled hen that I so adored – the same speckled hen who taught her sunny yellow chicks the value of community and how to stay safe.
+But at that age, little did I know that the chicken soup that I was fed to soothe my cold, came from the same speckled hen that I so adored – the same speckled hen who taught her sunny yellow chicks the value of community and how to stay safe.